Bolivia: Interim President Anez calls for election 'soon' | DW | 13.11.2019

 Morales' supporters and police clashed as authorities used tear gas to disperse demonstrators.
 In response, angry protesters ripped off corrugated sheets of metal and planks of wood from building sites, using the material as weapons.
 Many had flooded the streets of La Paz and the neighboring city of El Alto, brandishing indigenous flags and chanting "Now, civil war!''

-A riot policeman is bundled over amid violent clashes.
-Citizens were out in force to show their support of ex-President Evo Morales, waving indigenous flags and demanding his reinstatement

-In Congress, Morales' loyalists were constructing a challenge to Anez's legitimacy by attempting to conduct new sessions that would undermine her claims to the presidency.
-The sessions were not recognized by Anez's faction, though, as they said the meetings were invalid.
+In Congress, Morales' loyalists were constructing a challenge to Anez's legitimacy by attempting to conduct new sessions that would undermine the her claims to the presidency.
+The sessions were not recognized, though, by Anez's faction as they said the meetings were invalid.

 The state of flux in the Latin American country stems from October elections, in which Morales claimed outright victory against his challenger Carlos Mesa, amid accusations of fraud.